 Figure 3.
-Graphical summary of the frequency distribution of the most frequent key words in our data set.
+Graphical summary of Table 1 for the key words that occur with the highest frequency in our data set.

 Although other numbers have been analysed, the word 'one' is ignored in this analysis because its frequency in the data set cannot be determined with precision: in English translations it often has a syntactic function that has nothing to do with counting, e.g. 'the red one', etc.